OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ## Configure the subscription

-1. On your profile page, choose the [office.com](https://www.office.com/) link and sign in with the user ID shown on your profile page (it will look like this: username@domain.onmicrosoft.com) and the password you specified for your developer subscription.
+1. On your profile page, choose the [office.com](https://www.office.com/) link and sign in with your user ID (for example, username@domain.onmicrosoft.com) and the password you specified for your developer subscription.

   >**Note:** Do not sign in to your subscription with your developer program credentials.